Kaden5480/poy-tweaks-of-yore/README.md

 # Features
 - Skip cleaning items
+- Always allows skipping to the next peak
 - No longer detach rope when looking at it
-- No longer interact with pocket watch when looking at it
+- No longer interact with the pocket watch when looking at it

 # Installing
 ## BepInEx